Pathala Bhairavi: Music

 The soundtrack of Pathala Bhairavi was composed by Ghantasala, the lyrics of which were written by Pingali and Thanjai N. Ramaiah Dass for the Telugu and Tamil versions respectively.
 The sound mixing process was supervised by A. Krishnan and Siva Ram.
 It was processed by N. C. Sen Gupta and was orchestrated by A. Krishnamurthy.
 The songs were composed using Mohana, Bhimpalasi and Sindhu Bhairavi ragas, with "Prema Kosamai Valalo Padene" and "Kanugona Galano" notably being modulated on the same raga.
 The soundtrack was released on 1 December 1950.
-Also, a digitally remastered version was released and marketed by HMV in 2003; the album cover depicts a still image from the film featuring Rama Rao and Malathi.
+Also, a digitally remastered version was released and marketed by His Master's Voice in 2003; the album cover depicts a still image from the film featuring Rama Rao and Malathi.

 Relangi sang the comedy song "Vinave Bala Naa Prema Gola" which was filmed on himself.
 A costly Hammond organ was specially imported for this film which was played by Master Venu.
 For the Hindi dubbed version, T. G. Kamala Devi sang the song "Sunloji Sardaro" ("Ithihasam Vinnaara" in Telugu) and Jikki sang the song "Bindiya Chamke" ("Vagaloi Vagalu" in Telugu).
 The latter became the first Telugu film singer to record a song for a Hindi film with this Hindi dubbed version of Pathala Bhairavi.